Destinations Italy Sardinia

 Mamoiada, Oliena, Orgosolo & the Barbagia villages

-Every weekend from September to early December, a different Barbagia village opens its courtyards, cellars, and kitchens to visitors — porceddu cooked underground, Cannonau by the carafe, weaving and mask-making demos, the works.
+Every weekend from September to early December, a different Barbagia village opens its courtyards, cellars, and kitchens to visitors — porceddu on the spit, Cannonau by the carafe, weaving and mask-making demos, the works.
 Mamoiada (carnival mask town) and Oliena (down the road from Su Gologone) are the two best dates.
 The closest most travelers get to a real Sardinian village life — and the off-season window when prices crash.

 Free entry Sep–Dec weekends Book lunch tables